Slatebox/slatebox-docs/Self-Hosted installation/readme.md

 In order to use all of Slatebox's functionality, you'll have to set the following environment variables, as noted in the `docker-compose.yml` file above:

 !!!
-Note these variables are optional - you can run Slatebox with the associated functionality disabled if you do not provide these at startup.!!!
+Note these variables are optional - you can run Slatebox with the associated functionality disabled if you do not provide these at startup.
+!!!

 | Env Variable Name           | Description                                                                                            | Link                                                                                                   |
 | --------------------------- | ------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------ |